turingschool/gear-up/empathy.markdown

 The facilitator will kick off the session by reviewing the overview described above.
 After that overview, small groups will do whip around to each member: every individual should share briefly how they're feeling (concerns about the session, lunch coma, TGIF).

 ## Session overview (5 min)
 Walk through the session overview (above) and what you will do today.
+Before we begin, we want to make sure that we have some norms for the conversation.
+Everyone has different experiences and different perspectives.
+As we start to engage, we should agree to a few things:

+  * Believe first (Believe someone's story.
+Instead of saying, "I'm sure they didn't mean that..." you can say, "I'm sorry that happened.
+Would you be comfortable sharing more?")
+  * Use I statements (These are your experiences)
+  * Assume the positive of others
+  * Ask follow up questions
+  * Confidential (Your conversations stay in this room)

 ## Privilege Statements and Reflection (15 min)